gravitational/teleport/rfd/0095-application-access-okta-integration.md

 * When a user requests access to an application or group, the existing approval workflow will be used to add this access to the user.
-* Changes will be reflected in the identity provider backend when this occurs.
+* Changes will be reflected in Okta when this occurs.

 ### High level architecture